gregsadetsky/maple/README.md

 1. **YOU** need to book the roundtrip NYC ↔ Montreal [Amtrak](https://www.amtrak.com/home.html) tickets yourself (you can do it! **DO IT AS SOON AS POSSIBLE THOUGH**)
    - I recommend getting the "Flex" ticket option which is fully refundable
 2. **YOU** need to book your hotel/hostel for the 3 nights (same, do it soon!)
+   - some people are staying at [Auberge du Plateau](https://maps.app.goo.gl/FxY4GVdZLLYamZoD9)
    - airbnb is an option, obviously
    - another option is [this nice hotel](https://maps.app.goo.gl/QJ3iSv1mYxw5TjJ6A) (that's connected to the train station in the underground city) with a heated outdoor pool
-   - you can also find a hostel: you usually have a range of options from a room with shared bunk beds ("dortoir") to private rooms ("chambre privée") for 2 or 5 people. one good place is [Auberge Chez Jean](http://www.aubergechezjean.com/)
+   - you can also find a hostel: you usually have a range of options from a room with shared bunk beds ("dortoir") to private rooms ("chambre privée") for 2 or 5 people. one good place is [Auberge Chez Jean](http://www.aubergechezjean.com/).
-3. **Please join** the [WhatsApp group](https://chat.whatsapp.com/CeiBCn1s6h8KticJuDiXCp) so that Greg can keep a tally of who's coming.
+4. **JOIN** the [WhatsApp group](https://chat.whatsapp.com/CeiBCn1s6h8KticJuDiXCp) so that Greg can keep a tally of who's coming.
-4. The idea is that you can mostly be on your own if you want to: you can fly to Montreal instead of taking the train, you can join other people on Sunday for leisurely Montreal activities or not, it's all good.
+5. The idea is that you can mostly be on your own if you want to: you can fly to Montreal instead of taking the train, you can join other people on Sunday for leisurely Montreal activities or not, it's all good.
 But if you want to join everyone else, we'll try to do things as a group as well!

 ## FAQ